Community Norms from WorldCat Rights and Responsibilities

-Because OCLC recommended, and many OCLC members have chosen to use, the Open Data Commons Attribution license (an open license) for their datasets with bibliographic information, we ask that you also comply with the Community Norms when using the bibliographic data in the database.
+Because we've chosen the Open Data Commons Attribution license (an open license) for the database, we ask that you also comply with the Community Norms when using the bibliographic data in the database.
 The Community Norms are the result of a long, collaborative process with OCLC's member libraries, including many of the world's leading lending institutions, that considered how to keep OCLC's services sustainable and of high quality.
 OCLC provides important infrastructure and needed services to the global library community, and as a result we ask that if you are using the bibliographic data in the database other than for study or research that you review the Community Norms below and follow them when making such use of the bibliographic data.

 The Community Norms allow users of bibliographic data in the database to: